Top 9 Pumpkin Patches Around Portland

 Bauman’s Farm and Garden

-We’re coming out of the gate strong.
-BF&G offers heaps of mind-blowing action.
-You can bet the farm your pirates and princesses will have the best day-o-pumpkin-play ever.
-Here’s just some of what’s in store: giant slide, several mazes, tire pyramid, nut house, animal barn, obstacle course, rock wall, zip line, hayride, frontier fort, little kid play area, apple cannon, and a ginormous jumping pillow!
-Lots to do and lots of it is covered so go whether it’s raining or shining.
-Options vary based on whether you visit on a weekday or weekend, so be sure to check the website before your trip.
+You can bet the farm your pumpkin-pickers will have the best day-o-pumpkin-play at this farm with a giant slide, several mazes, a tire pyramid, anut house, animal barn, obstacle course, rock wall, zip line, hayride, frontier fort, little kids’ play area, apple cannon, brand-new entertainment stage and a huge jumping pillow.
+There’s plenty to do and much of it is under cover, so you can go rain or shine.

 French Prairie Gardens

-Our favorite famous farm family, from the TV show Little People Big World, Roloff Farms attracts everybody new to or visiting the state of Oregon in October.
-They also shine with a petting zoo featuring exotic animals like a baby tiger and pygmy porcupines and a their hay pyramid earns a big gold star for keeping the little ghouls busy for a few hours.
+The famous farm family, from the TV show Little People Big World, Roloff Farms attracts thousands of visitors each October.
+In addition to being reality TV stars, the farm also shines with a petting zoo featuring exotic animals, like a baby tiger and pygmy porcupines, and their hay pyramid earns a big gold star for keeping the little ghouls actively busy for hours.

-Hands down one of the best adventures to be had when it comes to Portland pumpkin patching.
-Even midweek you can climb aboard the pumpkin express to the pumpkin patch.
-The pontoon boat ride through the lake of surprises is fam-friendly and truly unique!
-Face-painting, photo ops, and hay pyramids also on hand.
-What’s up awesome?
+Hands-down one of the best adventures to be had when it comes to Portland pumpkin patching is Lakeview Farms.
+Even midweek you can climb aboard a train to head out to the pumpkin patch.
+Another option is to set sail to find your pumpkins on a pontoon boat ride through the lake with a couple of surprises that (slowly) pop out of the lake as the boat glides by.
+Face-painting, photo ops, and hay pyramids are also part of the festivities.

 Plumper Pumpkin Patch

-This working farmapalooza is a must-visit with all the pumpkin patch must-haves like: train and hay rides, mazes, tube and hay slides, and tasty treats in the farm store.
-They make our short-list for the superb add-ons like tire climbing, play structures, tee pee, pumpkin bowling AND croquet, grain jumping, an obstacle course and a fallow field with hay fort.
-Well hellooooo Plumper!
+This working farm is a must-visit with all the pumpkin patch must-haves: train and hay rides, mazes, tube and hay slides, and tasty treats in the farm store.
+They make our short-list for the superb add-ons like tire climbing, play structures, teepee, pumpkin bowling, croquet, grain jumping, an obstacle course and a fallow field with a hay fort.